benc-uk/azure-devops-core-docker/readme.md

    * Container Name: `mywebapp_$(Release.ReleaseName)`
    * Ports: `80:5000`

-> #### NOTE: This page has [some screenshots of these steps](vsts-release.md)
+> #### NOTE: For screenshots of the previous steps, [click here](vsts-release.md)

-To trigger the pipeline with a small change to your application code, e.g. change some words in your HTML homepage.
+To trigger the pipeline, make a small change to your application code, e.g. change some words in your index.cstml.
 Them commit your changes to git and push up to VSTS (`git add .` then  `git commit -m "HTML tweak"` then `git push`)
 * Back in VSTS you should see your build being triggered and run.
 * Once the build completes you should see the release trigger and the "Deploy to Docker" job running with a release number e.g. "Release-1".